-Over the last few months we have adapted our service and can now offer the initial appointment over the telephone or video call from the comfort of your home.
-We can then either offer you a covid secure appointment in one offices to sign the will, or we can come to your house for a contact free garden signing appointment.
+Over the last 12 months we have adapted our service and can now offer the initial appointment over the telephone or video call from the comfort of your home.
+We can then either offer you a few different ways to sign and witness your Will.
+You can come to the office for a covid secure appointment in Chesterfield or Mansfield, we can witnesss you signing the Will over video, or we can come to your house for a contact free signing appointment.
 We are committed to ensuring that you have a valid Will that meets your circumstances, so we will discuss with you the best way to achieve this in the current circumstances.

 What to do next